Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 2. Get a drink at one of Sapporo’s beer gardens

 Are you planning a trip to Japan soon?
-I’ve got a FREE phrase guide you can download, click the image below to get your copy!
+I’ve got a FREE Japan travel plannin’ resource library, filled with checklists, phrase guides and travel guides.
+Click the link below to get access:

 3. Visit Mt.
 Hakodate to see the night view